Sleepytale Logo

 How is bedtime different from sensory play?

 Sensory toys give lively, stimulating input, which is exactly what a baby needs while awake.
 Bedtime needs the opposite, soft and soothing input that lowers energy rather than raising it.
-Gentle sound is one of the best ways to do that, which is why a calm companion like Sleepytale offers screen free lullabies and stories with nothing to grab and nothing in the crib.
+Gentle sound is one of the best ways to do that, and Sleepytale is where it comes from, not as another toy but as an AI friend named Cleo who sings soft lullabies and tells gentle stories with nothing to grab and nothing in the crib, at nap time and in the car just as readily as at night.

-Sleepytale gives a baby's senses the calm they need at bedtime.
-When the busy sensory toys are put away, Cleo offers soft, personalized lullabies and gentle stories, soothing sound with nothing to grab and nothing in the crib, screen on as a gentle face or off as pure audio.
-Fill the day with rich sensory play, and let Sleepytale handle the wind down.
+Sleepytale gives a baby's senses the input no basket holds: a warm, familiar voice.
+Cleo is an AI friend, not a toy, so there is nothing to buy, charge, or wipe clean.
+She sings soft, personalized lullabies, hums rhymes, and tells gentle stories with nothing to grab and nothing in the crib, screen on as a gentle face or off as pure audio, on the drive, through a long afternoon, and at the end of the night.
+Fill the day with rich sensory play, and let Cleo handle the sound.
 Meet Cleo and try it free today.

 Looking for more sleepytale vs competitors?